samy-ouachek-cp/AddNode/README.md

 ##5. verify your node is running
 `docker-machine ls`
-copy the ip of your machine and paste this line in your browser your_ip:46657
+copy the ip of your machine and paste this line in your browser
+`your_ip:46657`
-You will get all the endpoint available on your running node You can also watch logs with:
+You will get all the endpoint available on your running node.
+You can also watch logs with:
 `eris chains logs --machine newvalnode devchain -f`

 ##6.
 Bond token to become validator